Location: Calleva Atrebatum, Silchester · Season: Winter · Camera: Bronica ETRSi · Film: Lucky SHD 400

 Walking ancient ruins with film photography is less about making images and more about entering into a conversation with place.
 Film does not reward speed.
 It asks for pauses, for consideration, for standing still long enough to notice how light slides across stone or gathers in the hollows of earthworks.
 Winter, with its stripped-back clarity, sharpens this exchange.
 There is nothing to hide behind.
 Texture becomes everything.

-This particular walk was made with a Bronica ETRSi loaded with Lucky SHD 400, a film that carries grain honestly and handles contrast with restraint.
+This particular walk was made with a Bronica ETRSi loaded with Lucky SHD 400, a film that carries grain honestly and handles contrast with restraint, developed in Rodinal to keep that grain structure intact rather than smoothed away.
 The day was bright but cold, the kind of winter light that feels earned rather than dramatic.
 Juno walked ahead and waited, occasionally turning back as if to check I was still listening.

 Why Walking Matters in Film Photography

 Walking ancient ruins with film photography turns the act of photographing into a form of quiet surveying.
 Roman towns were designed to be walked.
 Their proportions make sense at human speed.
 Calleva reveals itself slowly — a curve of wall here, a change in ground level there, subtle rather than spectacular.
 Film complements this perfectly.
 It is not impatient.
+This slower approach is something I explore more deeply when returning to the same landscape repeatedly, allowing subtle changes in light and atmosphere to shape the final images.
 It does not demand novelty every few seconds.

-With a dog alongside you, walking becomes even slower.
+With a dog alongside you, walking becomes even slower still.
 Juno stops for scents I cannot read, stands still where I might otherwise pass through.
-These enforced pauses often coincide with photographs waiting to be noticed.
-A low winter sun catching rough stone.
-Frost-softened grass along an old boundary line.
-The spaces between things.
+These enforced pauses often coincide with photographs waiting to be noticed — a low winter sun catching rough stone, frost-softened grass along an old boundary line, the spaces between things.

 Winter Light and Ancient Stone